-I got started out on this road around 1992 when working for a software development company in my city.
+I got started out on this road around 1992.
 I remember the day Stuart got a PC and installed Minix on it.
 That box was biege, naturally, was about 3 feet square and constructed from inch thick iron plate.
 Minix was totally alien when compared to the Acorn MOS and RISCOS powered machines I’d used until then, and absolutely intriguing.

 A few years later at university I encountered VAX/VMS and Sun SPARCstations and The Internet and Surfers and Mozilla and a Gopher connected Coke machine.

 Then out into the big wide world of work and run-ins with AS400 and RS/6000s running AIX.
 During this time I started seeing more and more Red Hat in places where there once would have been the more established players, providing email and web servers.
 The fascination with *nix was always there and I started using Red Hat at home for fun.